mmaroti/tasync/README.md

 available in 100 and 200 ms, then invoke the divide function which will throw an exception.
 The future result of the division is stored in `c`.
 When this value becomes available then we display the error trace on the console.
-Running this in node.js you should see a stack trace similar to this where line 15 would be pointing to the variable assignment to `c` and line 8 would point to the `throw` statement.
+Running this in node.js will display a stack trace where line 15 would be pointing to the variable assignment to `c` and line 8 would point to the `throw` statement.

 ```
 Error: divide by zero